 To fix a problem, you must first be in a position where you fully understand it.
 There are many ways to misinterpret a problem, and the best way to understand them is through conversation with the team or individuals who are experiencing it.

 Once you’re aligned, you can then begin to work on the solutions that will have the greatest impact through effective problem solving steps.

 Trial these improvements in short iterations, and then continue the conversations to review and improve the solution.
-Implementing all of these steps will help you root out the problems and find useful solutions.
+Implementing all of these steps will help you root out the problems and find useful solutions each time.